destinyfsetzer/interview_questions/Questions.md

-Walk me through the process that occurs when I type a url into the search bar and hit enter.
+## Walk me through the process that occurs when I type a url into the search bar and hit enter.
 You have an excel file you are parsing in node that is 3000 lines and a method that you have to run on every line.
 The method can not be optimized any further.
 It runs synchronously.
 How can you optimize this?
 When would you (a) not put CSS <link> between <head></head>,  and (b) JavaScript <script></script> just before </body>?
 When you type google.com into the browser what happens, go into as much detail as possible How do you go about optimizing a webpage?
+What is Cors?
+How do you use it?

 ### CSS
 * What is the css box model
 * Explain the stacking context?
+* How do you design mobile responsive websites? what CSS would you use?
+* What is Mobile first design?
+* Why would you design mobile first?

 ### System Architecture Questions
 * What are the pros and cons to a microservice architecture?